What the brain science actually reveals about your mindset

 The replication crisis and what it means for the brain science of mindset

 Replication concerns around growth mindset interventions are well-documented.
 Burgoyne, Hambrick, and Macnamara (2020) found that growth mindset interventions produce effect sizes that are small to modest – and in many studies, near zero [5].
-An earlier and larger meta-analysis by Sisk, Burgoyne, Sun, Butler, and Macnamara (2018) examined 29 studies and found a near-zero average effect size on academic achievement (d = 0.08), with mindset accounting for roughly 1% of variance in outcomes [9].
+An earlier and larger pair of meta-analyses by Sisk, Burgoyne, Sun, Butler, and Macnamara (2018) examined 273 studies on mindset-achievement correlations (Study 1) and 43 intervention studies (Study 2), finding small average effect sizes across both, with mindset accounting for a small share of variance in outcomes [9].
 These findings sparked debate, with some researchers defending Dweck’s findings while others acknowledged the initial studies may have overstated the effect.

 Dweck and Yeager responded in a 2019 Perspectives on Psychological Science paper, refining the position: mindset alone is insufficient, but mindset combined with a supportive environment and deliberate practice does matter [6].
 This nuanced position is better supported by neuroscience than the original formulation.